 Castle Nathria Ramp Guide I – Discipline

 Castle Nathria opens Shadowlands with a fantastic ten boss raid in which Disc Priest reigns as a top healer spec.
 The key to getting the spec right is to perfect your Spirit Shell rotation, and then to know which mechanics to use it against.
 We’ll be discussing the latter heavily through this guide.
 I’ll be assuming you have reasonable knowledge of the spec already and if you’re new I’d highly recommend getting started with the Icy Veins Discipline guide.
 If you have multiple Disc Priests in your team then the second one will have to play slightly differently, and I’ve tried to highlight that on a boss by boss basis.
 This is part 1 of a 2 part guide.
-The next will be released later this week.
+You can find part two here.

 What to bring with you

 You’ll want the Clarity of Mind legendary, Exaltation Potency Conduit and you are preferably Venthyr though other Covenants will play similarly with some variation in the size of your Spirit Shells.